 I was impressed with the MR60 alone.
 By itself, it delivered a better range than many routers of the same or even better specs, such as Linksys MR9600.
 I’d say it alone can handle at least some 1800 ft² (167 m²) when placed in the middle.

-So, with all three hardware units, chances are they can take care of 4500 ft² (418 m²) as Netgear claims.
+So, with all three hardware units, chances are they can take care of 4500 ft² (418 m²), as Netgear claims.
 But with Wi-Fi, your mileage always will vary.

 I used the MK63 for more than a week non-stop as my primary system and had no issue with it.
 So, the MK63 proved to be reliable.

-As the first EasyMesh-based solution, the Netgear MK63 Nighthawk Dual-Band AX1800 Wi-Fi 6 Mesh System is quite exciting.
+As the first EasyMesh-based solution, the Netgear MK63 Nighthawk Dual-Band AX1800 Wi-Fi 6 Mesh System is exciting.

 We’ll have to wait to see how EasyMesh pans out, but for now, by itself, the MK63 is a reliable Wi-Fi 6 system that won’t burn a hole in your pocket.
-Coming from Netgear, who sells the Orbi AX6000 for an arm and a leg, the MK63 is a welcome affordable Wi-Fi 6 alternative.
+Coming from Netgear, which sells the Orbi AX6000 for an arm and a leg, the MK63 is a welcome affordable Wi-Fi 6 alternative.